 Currently, barbell and weight room tracking devices are one of the largest sports technology markets.
 First coined by Bryan Mann, velocity-based training (VBT) has evolved to weight room monitoring, since determining bar speed is just a fraction of what the available technology can do.
 Still, the majority of coaches want tools that can effectively measure the speed of the barbell, as well as provide other measurements such as motion and displacement.

 Barbell and weight room tracking devices are currently one of the largest sports technology markets.
-Click To TweetCompanies are making efforts to calculate barbell path and system performance with the body and barbell, and even measure for rate of force.
+Share on XCompanies are making efforts to calculate barbell path and system performance with the body and barbell, and even measure for rate of force.
 Most of the legacy systems that use tether systems are fading in popularity, but new companies see the timeless value of direct measurements because microsensors are very difficult to work with.
 In addition to the hardware advancements over the last decade, the software has been quickly improving.
 Partnerships with athlete management systems (AMS), subscription-style added-value programming tools, and even connectivity to flywheel systems are all now common in the space.

 Limitations and Potential with Current Technology